kartik-v/bootstrap-popover-x/README.md

 #### click.target.popoverX
 This event is fired when the popover target button is clicked to open the popover dialog.

+#### load.complete.popoverX
+This event is fired when the popover has loaded content using the remote option.

+#### keyup.target.popoverX
+This event is fired when the escape key is pressed to hide the popover.

+The following events are inherited from bootstrap modal:

 #### show.bs.modal
 This event fires immediately when the `show` instance method is called.
 If caused by a click, the clicked element is available as the `relatedTarget` property of the event.